ccie5022/test-nxos/README.md

   troubleshoot.

 - Include a name for each task that is not an assertion.
-(It's OK to add names to assertsion too, but the idea is to make it as easy as possilbe when troubleshooting broken tests.)
+(It's OK to add names to assertsion too.
+But to make it easy to identify the broken task within a failed test, at least provide a helpful name for each task.)

 ## License